siberas/sjet/README.md

 * **--jmxrole** - the username
 * **--jmxpassword** - the password

-Optional argument (if target uses JMXMP, requires local Java version < 9, remote server Java version does not matter):
+Optional argument (if target uses JMXMP):
 * **--jmxmp** - no arguments

 ### Modes and modeOptions